AidanJReid/claire/README.md

 I wanted the style of the site to be 'light' and reflect the nature of the business which is massage therapy.
 I researched other sites throughout this process for style tips and colour patterns and adopted the scheme I did after discussion with the eventual site owner.

+- The primary font 'Lato' was chosen because of its aesthetic appeal and I felt it complemented the headings quite well.
+I also like how the font appeared in the buttons, especially when I applied letter spacing.
+- The secondary font 'Bellota' was chosen for the headings because I felt it was stylish and elegant - much like the intended customer market!

 ### Wireframes